arthwang/vsc-prolog/README.md

 ### Go to definition
   * Go to definition

-    Editor/context menu command 'Go to Definition' (default map to f12) brings the cursor to from the predicate to where it is defined.
+    Editor/context menu command 'Go to Definition' (default map to f12) brings the cursor to the line where where the predicate is defined.
   * Peek definition

     Editor/context menu command 'Peek Definition' (default ctrl-shift-f10) pops up a panel to display the definition.

    ![gotodef](images/gotodef.gif)

 ### Code formatter

-  Code formatting is implemented via calling portray_clause/1, so the beautification style is depended on portray_clause.
-Thus two limits should be reminded.
+  Code formatting is implemented by calling portray_clause, so the beautification style is depended on portray_clause.
+Thus two limits should be mentioned.
-  * Terms with any grammar grammar errors are not formatted
+  * Terms with any grammar errors are not formatted
-  * Terms with singleton variables, including named anonymous variables are not formatted, since portray_clause outputs singletons as anonymous variables resulting in user's intention alteration.
+  * Terms with singleton variables, including named anonymous variables are not formatted, since portray_clause outputs all singletons as anonymous variables resulting in user's intention alteration.

   VSC-Prolog formats codes for three scopes of active document in editor:
   * document scope